When Is the Best Time To Ski and Snowboard in Utah?

 Then, if it is early February, join thousands of fans below to watch Olympic hopefuls fly, twist and descend at Deer Valley Resort or over the Wasatch at Solitude Mountain for the FIS World Cup Championship.
 This amped-up event is like a Springsteen concert for thrill seekers and, after skiing those runs earlier that day, you’ll feel like one of them.

-April — The temperatures are warm, but there is typically one last powder storm before the arrival of “corn skiing,” a completely different texture of snow which is a lot of fun to ski on and is particularly forgiving.
-If that is not enough reason to visit then, like early season, the ski-and-lodging deals should convince you to sneak out here one last time.
+April — The temperatures are warm, but there is typically one last powder storm before the arrival of “corn skiing,” a completely different texture of snow that is a lot of fun to ski on and is particularly forgiving.
+If you enjoy warm weather and smaller crowds, spring may be the best time to ski in Utah.
+If that is not enough reason to visit then, like the early season, the ski-and-lodging deals should convince you to sneak out here one last time.
 Most resorts close by month’s end with celebrations that rival opening day (like the live music and parking lot party at Alta’s closing day).